farshed/farshed.github.io/src/content/blog/generative-musings.md

 ![Man stares into the abyss](/media/blog/dalle3/1.webp)

-_A Renaissance man stares into the abyss._
+_A Renaissance man stares into the abyss as the abyss stares back into the depths of his soul._

 ![Psychedelic realm of Anunnaki](/media/blog/dalle3/4.webp)